TrueTurbi/SpyingGnome/README.md

 If some flasks are missing from the list, contact me below!
 Any suggestions for improvements are welcome!

-You may contact me in-game or through Discord.
+You may contact me in-game or through Discord

 In-game: Mightbeard

 Discord: Turbi

 **Happy raiding!**